benhosmer/Drupal-Camp-Live-CD/README.txt

 The Drupal installation admin user name is admin and the password is also admin.
 It can be found at http://localhost/drupal/drupal

+Crunchbang was chosen for its lean operating system and wide hardware compatibility.
+It also includes a large amount of software in a handy install script.